+The Eastern Tuna and Billfish Fishery Management Plan 2010 came into effect on 1 March 2011.
 The ETBF Plan outlines specific ecosystem requirements, the process for setting total allowable commercial catch (TACC) limits and the provisions for granting of statutory fishing rights (SFRs) in the ETBF.
 This is the first time that TACCs have been permanently implemented in the ETBF and marks a significant change in management as the fishery moves from input controls based on total allowable effort to output controls with individually transferable quotas operating under a TACC.
 The species managed under the ETBF Plan include albacore, bigeye tuna, billfish, longtail tuna, northern bluefin tuna, Ray's bream, skipjack tuna and yellowfin tuna.